 Who cannot use red light therapy devices?

 Individuals with photosensitivity disorders or those taking medications that increase sensitivity to light should exercise caution and consult a healthcare provider before using red light therapy devices.
-Pregnant women are also advised to seek medical guidance prior to treatment.
+Pregnant women are also advised to seek medical guidance before treatment.

 If you have active skin conditions or cancer, it's crucial to consult with a medical professional to determine if red light therapy is appropriate and safe for you.
 Always read the contraindications listed by the device manufacturer.